TencentBlueKing/bk-monitor-report/readme_en.md

 - [BK-CI](https://github.com/Tencent/bk-ci)：a continuous integration and continuous delivery system that can easily present your R & D process to you.
 - [BK-BCS](https://github.com/Tencent/bk-bcs)：a basic container service platform which provides orchestration and management for micro-service business.
-- [BK-BCS-SaaS](https://github.com/Tencent/bk-bcs-saas)：a SaaS provides users with highly scalable, flexible and easy-to-use container products and services.
 - [BK-PaaS](https://github.com/Tencent/bk-PaaS)：an development platform that allows developers to create, develop, deploy and manage SaaS applications easily and quickly.
 - [BK-SOPS](https://github.com/Tencent/bk-sops)：an lightweight scheduling SaaS  for task flow scheduling and execution through a visual graphical interface.
 - [BK-CMDB](https://github.com/Tencent/bk-cmdb)：an enterprise-level configuration management platform for assets and applications.